-My previous writing from almost two years ago had influence on my life.
-I now ask the question: how drastic was that influence?
+My previous writing from almost two years ago had an influence on my life.
+I now ask questions: How drastic was that influence?
 What could I have done better?
 How could I reap all the benefits of publicizing my goals?
 Similarly, how can this writing not only aid me, but also be useful to a reader?
-An obvious first step of such a self-reflection is to go through the list of goals that I had set in the early 2024.
+An obvious first step in such a self-reflection is to go through the list of goals that I had set in early 2024.

 Part 1